 Since provinces are free to collect resource revenues and to spend those amounts as they see fit, a province’s actual fiscal capacity includes 100% of its resource revenues.
 However, as mentioned previously, half of those revenues – at the most – count towards Equalization’s measure of provincial fiscal capacity.
 Therefore, it is possible for a province to be entitled to an Equalization payment but, after receiving the payment, to have a higher actual fiscal capacity than a province that is not entitled to an Equalization payment.
 The purpose of the fiscal capacity cap is to eliminate this possibility.
 Under this cap, which was introduced in 2007, the combination of own-source fiscal capacity – which includes all revenue sources – and the Equalization payment to any Equalization-receiving province cannot exceed the fiscal capacity of the poorest non-Equalization-receiving province.

-A province’s Equalization payment in any given year is based on a weighted three year moving average, lagged by two years.
-For example, the actual payment for a province in 2013–2014 is the sum of 50% of its payment for 2011–2012, 25% of its payment for 2010–2011 and 25% of its payment for 2009–2010.
+A province’s Equalization payment in any given year is based on a weighted three‑year moving average, lagged by two years.
+For example, the fiscal capacity of a province in 2024–2025 is the sum of 50% of its fiscal capacity for 2020–2021, 25% of its fiscal capacity for 2021–2022 and 25% of its fiscal capacity for 2022–2023.
+A province’s population for a given year is calculated in the same way.

-This weighted moving average was introduced in 2007 to stabilize year-to-year fluctuations in provincial Equalization payments, and thus to address the volatility and uncertainty that was a feature of the pre-2004 formula.
+This weighted moving average was introduced in 2007 to stabilize year-to-year fluctuations in provincial Equalization payments and thus to address the volatility and uncertainty that was a feature of the pre-2004 formula.
 Using data that are at least two years old in the weighted average eliminates the need to recalculate payments each time those data are revised.
 Under the pre-2004 formula, the frequent revision of Equalization payments made it difficult for provincial governments to plan their budget.

 © Library of Parliament